Deathgaze: History

 Deathgaze was formed in the summer of 2003 by Hazuki, Ai, Naoki, and Kanna.
-After releasing their first EP, "294036224052", vocalist, Hazuki, left in spring 2004 to form his own band, lynch.
+After releasing their first EP called 「294036224052」, Hazuki, the band's vocalist, left in spring 2004 to form his own band, Lynch.
 Guitarist Kanna also left in 2004.
 As replacements, vocalist Sou and guitarist Naoto joined the group in late 2004.
-The band released several more singles and their first album, before Sou left in late 2006 to marry.
-The band then did a tour without vocalist with girugamesh titled "Girugaze&Deathgamesh", with bassist Ai and girugamesh vocalist Satoshi sharing vocal duties.
-In March 2007 the band announced they would be on hiatus while searching for a new vocalist.
+The band released several more singles and their first album, before Sou left in late 2006 to elope.
+Despite not having a vocalist, the band did a tour with the band girugamesh titled "Girugaze&Deathgamesh", with bassist Ai and girugamesh vocalist Satoshi sharing vocal duties.
+In March 2007, the band announced they would be on hiatus while searching for a new vocalist.

-On November 11, 2007, the band officially ended their hiatus with bassist Ai becoming the band's vocalist.
-They continued as a three-member band until April 2008 when Kosuke joined the band to relieve Ai of bass duties.
-On April 26, 2009, guitarist Naoto retired from the band and from music, but he stated that if possible in the future he would return.
+On November 11, 2007, the band officially ended their hiatus with Ai assuming lead vocal duties while still playing bass.
+They continued as a three-piece until April 2008 when Kosuke joined the band as the new bassist, relieving Ai of bass duties.
+On April 26, 2009, guitarist Naoto retired from the band and from music, but stated in the future he would return if it was possible.
 After Naoto's retirement, Takaki (ex.
-ASS'n'ARROW) played live support guitar for the band, while Ai contributed guitar work to "The Continuation" and "Blood."
+ASS'n'ARROW) played live support guitar for the band, while Ai contributed guitar work to their latest album The Continuation and the single "Blood".
 Takaki was added as an official member on November 20, 2009.
-From 2010 on, Ai also took up the rhythm guitar in some of the band's songs.
+From 2010 onwards, Ai took up rhythm guitar in some of the band's songs.

 As of 2012, Deathgaze has released five albums and several singles.
-Ai is the main composer and lyricist of the band, and was so even when he was still the band's bassist.
-He is also in charge of art direction for their CD releases.
+Ai is the main composer and lyricist of the band and is also in charge of art direction for their CD releases.
 From 2003 to 2007 the band also performed under the session name Knohhoso (野っ細), playing cover songs of older and popular Japanese rock bands.
 Knohhoso also featured Ai on vocals.

-On March 23, 2013, Deathgaze announced that they would be playing in venues all around Europe for their European Tour commemorating their 10th anniversary.
-This included cities such as Paris, Wroclaw, Hamburg, Vienna and more.
+On March 23, 2013, Deathgaze announced that they would be playing in venues all around Europe for their European Tour to commemorate their 10th anniversary.
+This included cities such as Paris, Wrocław, Hamburg, Vienna and more.

-On October 2, 2014, the band has officially announced a status of indefinite hiatus, pausing their career for the time being.
+On October 2, 2014, the band officially announced an indefinite hiatus and ceased their activities for the rest of the year.
+Every member would later pursue their own projects.
+Ai started his own solo project "AI" and is currently in the band DARRELL.
+Takaki joined ORCALADE, while Kousuke joined Unveil Raze until they entered a hiatus.
+Naoki started the band DEXCORE, but eventually departed due to "difference in opinion".

+On August 4, 2023, the band reunited for a live studio performance of "Blood" which was released on drummer Naoki's Youtube channel, and later organized concerts in Nagoya to celebrate their 20th anniversary.